gerardPlanella/MultiLingual_Stereotypes/README.md

 The first thing to do is to generate emotion profiles for given social groups for given languages.
 You can run the file run_test_normalization.py, it will generate emotion profiles for each social group and each language for a given model.
 Modify the arguments to modify either the used model or the top_k which corresponds to the number of predictions taken into account to generate the emotion profiles per social group per prompt.

-You can run the emotion profiles for specific fine-tuned models by changing the --fientuned_model flag to either 'french', 'english', 'greek', 'spanish' or 'base'.
+You can run the emotion profiles for specific fine-tuned models by changing the --finetuned_model flag to either 'french', 'english', 'greek', 'spanish' or 'base'.

 ## Correlations